Log Analytics workspace data export in Azure Monitor (preview)

 View data export rule configuration

-Disable an export rule
+Disable or update an export rule

 Delete an export rule